metrorailings/OwlBlog/content/posts/week-10-insights.md

 Saints defense very aggressive in opening drive.

 I'm thinking Jordan Reed is an adequate replacement for their beloved tight end George Kittle.
 He's been instrumental on a few plays and made a sick catch on a third down.

+Big stop by the Saints defensive front on a critical fourth down.
+Onyemata busted through the offensive line to cut short a power run.

+Alvin Kamara still the best halfback in the league, bar none.
+Dalvin Cook and Nick Chubb are distant runner-ups.

+The defensive line of the Saints are making the key plays needed to kill these 49er drives.